square/okhttp/docs/interceptors.md

 }
 ```

 A call to `chain.proceed(request)` is a critical part of each interceptor’s implementation.
 This simple-looking method is where all the HTTP work happens, producing a response to satisfy the request.
+If `chain.proceed(request)` is being called more than once previous response bodies must be closed.

 Interceptors can be chained.
 Suppose you have both a compressing interceptor and a checksumming interceptor: you'll need to decide whether data is compressed and then checksummed, or checksummed and then compressed.
 OkHttp uses lists to track interceptors, and interceptors are called in order.